 Solution 3.
 Recover Data from Hard Drive Without OS

-The last method to access the hard disk and recover data without booting into the Windows operating system is to boot your hard drive from a third-party OS.
+The last method to access the hard disk and recover data without booting to the Windows operating system is to boot your hard drive from a third-party OS.
 EaseUS Data Recovery Wizard WinPE Edtion is recommended.
-It is an ideal choice to recover data from hard drive without booting into Windows.
-EaseUS data recovery software enables you to recover data from dead hard drive as well as recover data from a computer that won't boot.
+It is an ideal choice to recover data from a hard drive without booting into Windows.
+EaseUS data recovery software enables you to recover data from a dead hard drive as well as recover data from a computer that won't boot.

 Tip - Be sure that you have a CD/DVD-Recorder and a CD/DVD or USB drive which can be written.
 Then, follow the steps below: